 The biosphere is a system of feedbacks involving humans (a component of global biodiversity), non-human biodiversity and the functions (energy and material exchanges) occurring in ecosystems (the joint abiotic / biotic systems) on our planet.
 We know that many dimensions of biodiversity (Figure 2b) confer resilience and stability on biodiversity, humanity and ecosystem functions; yet a full understanding of when and how this occurs across scales is still lacking.
 Feedbacks inherently introduce nonlinear relationships between elements and states of systems (Peters et al 2004), such that observations of biodiversity without related observations of function at one time may not predict future states.
 Without considering feedbacks in these elements of living systems, efforts to project future states may be limited, even with large amounts of observations in hand (Peters et al 2004).

 While biodiversity, ecosystem functions and human systems each changes and affects the other, additionally, feedbacks between these elements of complex living systems create ecological and social dynamics across scales.
 Feedbacks are more than a set of one-way interactions; feedbacks are dynamical structures of complex systems that can determine the stability and future trajectories of these systems.
 In negative feedbacks, interacting elements of a system are self-damping and stabilizing.
-In contrast, in negative feedbacks, changes within a system are self-reinforcing and potentially destabilizing.
+In contrast, in positive feedbacks, changes within a system are self-reinforcing and potentially destabilizing.
 For example, productive grasslands can shift to deserts in a process called ‘desertification’ when positive feedbacks between plant diversity and function (productivity, biomass, moisture retention in the system) are disrupted by diversity loss or climate change, and soils dry.
 As the ecosystem desertifies, form functions of plant production and moisture retention are lost, and biodiversity cannot recover, in a negative feedback between soil drying and plant diversity.
 The ultimate consequence is a shift in ecosystem state to a less desirable state to humans (D’Odorico et al 2013) - a landscape scale change mediated by the balance of feedbacks between plants and their environment at finer spatial scales.

 [Negative feedbacks can buffer systems against change, which might help achieve conservation goals in some contexts, but might also make it difficult to alter systems through active management.
 For example, due to negative feedbacks between productivity and biodiversity, short-term increases in biomass can ultimately lead to declines in local richness, which consequently reduces biomass (Isbell et al. 2013, PNAS).
 In contrast, positive feedbacks could help reinforce biodiversity effects over time - e.g. soil feedbacks and organic matter accumulation (Fornara et al. 2011, Ecol.
 Rec.), but they can also lead to runaway interactions that destabilize systems (Crespi 2004, TREE).
 Both types of feedback can be local, or they can involve interactions that play out across multiple spatial and temporal scales (Peters et al. 2004, PNAS).